lambdaclass/concrete/ROADMAP.md

    parameters, `result`, literals, comparisons, boolean operators, simple arithmetic, fixed array lengths, and named pure predicates where explicitly supported.
+3. Add a contract design fixture corpus before implementation: straight-line `ch`, bounds-only `get16`, loop-shaped `ct_compare`, and an HMAC-style `ensures result == spec(...)` example.
+These fixtures define the expected parse, Core, VC, and audit shapes before the parser/compiler work hardens them.
-3. Store source contracts through Parse/Resolve/Check/Core and report them with source spans.
+4. Store source contracts through Parse/Resolve/Check/Core and report them with source spans.
-4. Generate verification-condition seeds for each source contract: caller-side preconditions, callee-side postconditions, and assumptions needed by the expression language.
+5. Generate verification-condition seeds for each source contract: caller-side preconditions, callee-side postconditions, and assumptions needed by the expression language.
-5. Add `--report contracts` with evidence statuses and links to generated obligations and VC ids.
+6. Add `--report contracts` with evidence statuses and links to generated obligations and VC ids.
-6. Connect contracts to the proof registry: a theorem can discharge a specific source contract id.
+7. Connect contracts to the proof registry: a theorem can discharge a specific source contract id.
+8. Map existing proof-registry entries to generated source-contract obligations where possible, so current Lean theorems migrate forward instead of being discarded when contracts become the primary proof surface.
-7. Add contract negative examples: unmet precondition at call site, missing postcondition proof, weakened postcondition, invalid contract expression.
+9. Add contract negative examples: unmet precondition at call site, missing postcondition proof, weakened postcondition, invalid contract expression.
+10. Add proof-only source forms:
+   `ghost let`, `assert`, and `assume`. `ghost` erases before codegen;
+   `assert` creates an obligation; `assume` is a tainted, audit-loud assumption, never a proof.
-8. Add loop attributes:
+11. Add loop attributes:
    `#[invariant(...)]` and `#[variant(...)]`.
-9. Generate loop-invariant obligations: initialization, preservation, variant decrease, and exit-implies-postcondition.
+12. Generate loop-invariant obligations: initialization, preservation, variant decrease, and exit-implies-postcondition.
-10. Add source contract soundness work to the compiler soundness bridge: parsing preserves meaning, generated obligations correspond to contract semantics, discharged obligations imply the advertised contract claim.
+13. Add source contract soundness work to the compiler soundness bridge: parsing preserves meaning, generated obligations correspond to contract semantics, discharged obligations imply the advertised contract claim.
-11. Add contract diagnostics that explain whether the failure is caller-side precondition, callee-side postcondition, loop invariant initialization, invariant preservation, or variant decrease.
+14. Add contract diagnostics that explain whether the failure is caller-side precondition, callee-side postcondition, loop invariant initialization, invariant preservation, or variant decrease.
-12. Add contract stability rules: weakening a precondition, strengthening a postcondition, or changing a public invariant is a semantic API change.
+15. Add contract stability rules: weakening a precondition, strengthening a postcondition, or changing a public invariant is a semantic API change.
-13. Add one contract-bearing flagship retrofit after the machinery is real.
+16. Add one contract-bearing flagship retrofit after the machinery is real:
+    `constant_time_tag` first, then `hmac_sha256` once its refinement theorem has graduated.

 ## Phase 5: Verification Conditions And SMT Assistance